rmkelley/rmkelley.github.io/daressalaam.md

 update buffer7 set geom = link::geometry('polygon', 4326);
 ```

 ### 4. Intersect the building layer with the buffer.
 How many houses are actually in proximity to the road?
 The buffer was our proxy for ease of access.
 If your residence is set too far back from a road, it is unlikely to have easy or official access.
-Especially for medical personel in an informal settlment.
+Especially for medical personnel in an informal settlement.

 ```sql
 UPDATE home set linkage = distinction FROM buffer7 WHERE st_intersects(way, geom);